 - 1/2 teaspoon salt

-- Lightly grease two 9-in loaf pans.
+- Preheat oven to 350F.
+Lightly grease a 9-in loaf pan OR line with parchment paper.
 Set aside.

-- In a large bowl with an electric beater, beat butter, marmalade, orange juice, egg, yogurt, buttermilk, and orange zest until smooth.
+- In a large bowl with an electric beater, beat butter and sugar until completely smooth.
+Beat in marmalade, orange juice, zest, egg, yogurt, and buttermilk until smooth.

-- In a separate bowl, whisk flour, sugar (or xylitol) baking powder, baking soda, and salt.
+- In a separate bowl, whisk flour, baking soda, and salt.
 Gently fold flour mixture into liquid mixture until just combined.
-Fold in chopped walnuts and cranberries.
+Fold in cranberries and chopped nuts if using.

-- Bake cranberry bread at 350F 40-45 minutes or until a toothpick comes out clean.
-Cool bread completely in pans on a wire cooling rack before removing.
+- Bake cranberry bread at 350F 55-60 minutes or until a toothpick comes out clean.
+Cool bread completely in pan on a wire cooling rack before removing and slicing.
+Enjoy!